gretzuni

 Re-presencing the postdigital trace

-This post shares my NLC2022 conference presentation on Re-presencing the Digital Trace in Networked Learning Design and explains how it is related to the interdisciplinary book I have been working on for the past two years.
+This post shares my NLC2022 conference presentation on Re-presencing the Digital Trace in Networked Learning Design and explains how it is related to the interdisciplinary anti-textbook I have been working on for the past two years.
 Book progress can be followed in this atom/rss feed or site category.

-The book’s postdigital ontology
+The anti-textbook’s postdigital ontology top

 Why meta-

 Through practice-based research, I experimented with how to integrate this perspective into existing syllabi.
-The resulting student work this past year was so good – praise which is a tribute to my students – that I hope to include some of it in the book as illustrations of what students can accomplish when this perspective is discussed and applied.
+The resulting student work this past year was so good – praise which is a tribute to my students — that I hope to include some of it in the anti-textbook as illustrations of what students can accomplish when this perspective is discussed and applied.

 It is relevant to note that this pedagogical approach to the postdisciplinary is exploratory and thus gives experience that is not statically regulated from without but participatory, dynamic, flexible, and extensible.
+To support learner autonomy, the anti-textbook is only semi-structured to allow learners to map out their own traces.

 Historical points of departure

-Traces of historical coding and their pharmakon
+Tracing codes and their pharmakon

 Technology is a test of whether we have learned, historically, to seek holistic health in what we do and make.
 Can we take a moment to consider what traces we are leaving behind, both individually and collectively?

-Education as coding and participatory therapy
+Learning as participatory therapy

 In the context of the trace, education plays an important archival role – even if the narrative set by the archive is periodically rewritten.
 As education is restructured to assemble technology more meaningfully as a pedagogical tool, it is important that it not lose sight of the “deep continuities beneath the surface of change” (Goodyear & Retalis 2010).
 For example, teaching rhetoric remains as important as ever at a time where some digital traces represent “fake news”.
-The book will revisit and outline such thinking tools.
+The anti-textbook will revisit and outline such thinking tools.

 With an eye to promote a hermeneutic practice that is more engaging than narrow horizons and bias, learning design can promote a broad understanding of the transgenerational knowledge that we are born into, which is to say, the other forms of coding perpetuated through publication, training, education, and so forth (Stiegler 2018).
 This is important at a time when artificial neural networks are being trained on data sets containing or referencing much of that knowledge (to reference an idea in my FSF editorial on the need for free software education now).

-Re-Presencing the Digital Trace at NLC2022
+Re-Presencing the Digital Trace at NLC2022 top

 At NLC2022, I presented a paper at a symposium entitled, Networked learning and phenomenology: a found chord.
 My paper is called Re-presencing the Digital Trace in Networked Learning Design.
 It unpacks what I mean by the digital trace and stresses the need for a pattern design approach to teaching (Alexander 1977, Goodyear & Retalis 2010), which organically points to meta-level cognition.
 Further, it shows how taking a pattern design approach can be used as a tool to promote epistemic fluency by gaining insights into other disciplines by taking a problem-solving approach.
 To “have a pattern”, to cite the early Wiki Wiki Web, is to share a solution to a problem, like the problem of how to make the best use of technology in teaching that can also be inspired by care-ful participatory and ecological practice.